Conditions Bacterial throat infection (pharyngitis)

 What is streptococcal pharyngitis (strep throat)?

 Streptococcal pharyngitis (strep throat) is a bacterial throat infection, which normally causes sore throat, difficulty swallowing and a high temperature.
-It is caused by bacteria from the Streptococcus group – in most cases Streptococcus pyogenes.
+It is caused by bacteria from the group A Streptococcus genus of bacteria – in most cases Streptococcus pyogenes.

 This type of bacterial throat infection is much less common among adults than among children and adolescents.
 It tends to occur most frequently in winter and spring.